Customised Tours – a few options for you to consider

 Guinness.
 Revel in the wonderful hospitality of the Irish people.

 Ross Castle, Kerry, Ireland

 Barcelona and the Catalan countryside

-Spend three nights in Barcelona, one in the Costa Brava and another
+Spend time in Barcelona, and on the Costa Brava and stay

 in a restored castle in the Catalan countryside.
-This escorted tour is
+This will give you a

 rich and glorious past.
 Style brings many visitors to Barcelona.

 Modern and vibrant, Madrid is a beautiful city to wander around.

 Impressive art museums and galleries ensure Madrid has a place

 on the European art circuit.
 You will also discover good food and